chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 <<<<<<< HEAD -->
 Repository for code and documentation for analysis on over-optimism in GSA.
 =======
-This repository allows you to reproduce the results from our over-optimism study generated in *R*, including the following optimisation tasks:
+This repository allows you to reproduce the results from our over-optimism analysis or (i) four *R*-based methods and (ii) three web-based methods.

-- **task 1**: maximize number of differentially enriched gene sets
-- **task 2**: minimize the adjusted p-value of a specific gene set
-- **task 3**: minimize the rank of a specific gene set among all remaining gene sets (omitted for the web applications; see below)

 ### Important notes

 **Note 1:**